Askannz/msi-perkeyrgb/README.md

   -c FILEPATH, --config FILEPATH
                         Loads the configuration file located at FILEPATH.
                         Refer to the README for syntax.
+  -d, --disable         Disable RGB lighting.
   --id VENDOR_ID:PRODUCT_ID
                         This argument allows you to specify the vendor/product id of your keyboard.
 You should not have to use this unless opening the keyboard fails with the default value.
 IDs are in hexadecimal format (example :
                         1038:1122)
+  --list-presets        List available presets for the given laptop model.
+  -p PRESET, --preset PRESET
+                        Use vendor preset.
+Presets can be applied in conjunction with configuration file.
 ```

 Features
 ----------
 Only "Steady" mode (fixed color for each key) is available for now, as I have not figured out the rest of the USB protocol yet.
 I will add more features later if enough people are interested.

+Presets are available for supported models (GS65), which emulate vendor-provided SteelSeries configurations.

 Compatibility